 Part Two – Clinical Application (2,500 words):

-In this section, learners will demonstrate how they have integrated feedback and enhancement mechanisms into practice.
+In this section, learners will demonstrate how they have integrated feedback and enhancement mechanisms into practice, under supervision.
 Learners should showcase how they identified a client at elevated risk of premature dropout and how they have used clinical measures as a means of improving the therapeutic alliance and outcomes in that particular case.
-The clinical application section should highlight the learner’s ability to intervene using feedback and to engage in deliberate practice as a means of improving performance and impacting on outcome and alliance.
+The clinical application section should highlight the learner’s ability to intervene using feedback and to engage in deliberate practices of reflexivity and supervision as a means of improving performance and impacting on outcome and alliance.

 - IICP College, Killinarden Enterprise Park, Tallaght, Dublin 24